pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### API

 ResourceClaim and ResourceClass are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
 This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved problem.

 The PodSpec gets extended.
+Types and structs referenced from PodSpec (ResourceClaimTemplate, ResourceClaimSpec) must be placed in `core.k8s.io/v1` to avoid a cyclic dependency because `cdi.k8s.io/v1alpha1` depends on NodeSelector from the core API.

 Secrets are not part of this API: if a resource driver needs secrets, for example to access its own backplane, then it can define custom parameters for